-944 Other Topics
+945 Other Topics

-We finally list a few topics on "engineering numbers".
+We finally list a few topics on "engineering numbers."
 Currently, charm lifetimes are dominated by FOCUS results; while the results are well-respected, a cross-check would be welcome.
-These results sever to relate theoretical predictions for partial widths to the experimentally accessible quantities, branching fractions.
+These results serve to relate theoretical predictions for partial widths to the experimentally accessible quantities, branching fractions.

 Likewise, golden mode branching fractions for D mesons are dominated by CLEO-c; a cross-check from BESIII is in order.
 For the baryons, where there are four weakly-decaying ground states, there are no absolute branching fraction results.
-For $\Lambda_c \to pK^-\pi^+$, the near-threshold enhancement of Λ_c pairs measured by Belle in ISR [106] shows that BESIII should be able to provide a nice result with a modest-length run.
+For $\Lambda_c \to pK^-\pi^+$ , the near-threshold enhancement of $\Lambda_c$ pairs measured by Belle in ISR [110] shows that BESIII should be able to provide a nice result with a modest-length run.

 In addition to topics discussed above, charm quarks will play a major role in the heavy-ion experimental programs at RHIC and LHC for the next decade.
-Questions that will be addressed include identification of the exact energy loss and hadronization mechanisms of charm (or beauty) quarks in propagation through

-955 Quark-Gluon Plasma (QGP), calculations of heavy quark transport coefficients, etc.
+Questions that will be addressed include identification of the exact energy loss and hadronization mechanisms of charm (or beauty) quarks in propagation through Quark-Gluon Plasma (QGP), calculations of heavy quark transport coefficients, etc.

-956 1.5.3 Charm Physics Summary and Perspectives Beyond 2020
+1.5.3 Charm Physics Summary and Perspectives Beyond 2020

-957 Continued support of BESIII, LHCb, and Belle II is critical to U.S. involvement in a vibrant charm program.
-958 Investments in the first two are rather modest, yet provide valuable access to exciting datasets.
-Attention 959 should also be payed to possible opportunities at a future threshold experiment should one be built abroad.
+Continued support of BESIII, LHCb, and Belle II is critical to U.S. involvement in a vibrant charm program.
+Investments in the first two are rather modest, yet provide valuable access to exciting datasets.
+Attention should also be paid to possible opportunities at a future threshold experiment should one be built abroad.

 Theoretical calculations in charm physics are mainly driven by experimental results.
-The challenges asso-960 ciated with non-perturbative QCD dynamics are being addressed by advances in lattice QCD and other 961 non-perturbative approaches.
-While similar probes of the NP scale that might reveal the "grand design" 962 of flavor are available in the strange and beauty systems, charm quarks furnish unique access to processes 963 involving up quarks, at least until equally precise data becomes available in the decays of top quarks, where 964 non-perturbative QCD effects are less important.
-Yet, even in this case neutral mesons containing charm 965 quark are the only mesons in that sector that can have flavor oscillations and thus probe NP in the $\Delta F = 2$ 966 transitions.
-967
+The challenges associated with nonperturbative QCD dynamics are being addressed by advances in lattice QCD and other nonperturbative approaches.
+While similar probes of the NP scale that might reveal the "grand design" of flavor are available in the strange and beauty systems, charm quarks furnish unique access to processes involving up quarks, more precise and complementary to searches for FCNC top decays.
+Moreover, D mesons are the only neutral mesons composed of up-type quarks which have flavor oscillations, and thus probe NP in the $\Delta F = 2$ transitions, providing complementary sensitivity to K, B, and $B_s$ mixing.

-968 1.6 Report of the Lattice QCD Task Force
+1.6 Report of the Lattice QCD Task Force